-Social network analysis tools make it easier to carry out qualitative or quantitative analysis of social networking platforms.
+Social network analysis tools make it easier to conduct qualitative or quantitative analyses of social networking platforms.
 They describe the network’s attributes and workflows via visual or numerical representation.

-These tools generally use network or graph theory to examine social structures.
-The main components are nodes (people) and the edges that connect them.
-Some of them perform predictive analysis too.
+Generally, these tools use network or graph theory to examine social structures.
+Their main components are nodes (that represent the entities in the network and their attributes) and edges that connect them.

 AllegroGraph is a graph database developed to store RDF (Resource Description Framework) triples.
 It is a fully transactional OLTP database that stores data structured in graphs rather than in tables.

 Unlike conventional relational databases or simple property graph databases, AllegroGraph implements a combination of document and graph technologies such as SON, JSON-LD, RDF, and OWL to process data with contextual and conceptual intelligence.

 Best for analyzing dynamic network change and lifecycles

 Commetrix is a dynamic network visualization and analysis software that provides easy exploratory yet comprehensive access to network data.
 It allows you to read all sources of accessible network data, such as authorship or business process networks.